 If you're really picky about who you can feel interested in

 If you think you can handle it, try to accept your higher standards will cause you to have fewer friends - quality over quantity.
 Or try to stretch your standards.
 If someone meets your criteria, but doesn't set your heart aflutter, try to give them a bit more time to grow on you.

 If your anxiety is getting in the way

 It's a big job, but deal with your fears instead of avoiding them.
 This section of the site has a bunch of articles on addressing the many aspects of anxiety.

 If you're feeling down

 This is another large area to tackle, but do what you can to improve your mood.
 There are lots of helpful resources you may want to turn to beyond this site, but this article covers some lifestyle changes that can make you feel happier.
-This section of the site has lots of advice on addressing the kind of counterproductive thinking that can affect your emotions.
+This group of articles has lots of advice on addressing the kind of counterproductive thinking that can affect your emotions.

 If you're feeling stuck in a rut